mipayne/JustTheClass/about.md

 ## Grading
 The relative contributions of the various elements to your grade are:

-Problem sets: 70%.
+**Problem sets:** 70%.
 PS0 is worth 10%, and PS1-PS4 are each worth 15%.
 Check-ins for PS0-PS4 are worth 1% of each problem set grade and are required to receive any points back on revisions.

-Final Project: 20%.
+**Final Project:** 20%.

-Classwork: 10%.
+**Classwork:** 10%.
 Reflects your continuous participation in the course.
 Determined by effort on before-class reading exercises, grade on nanoquizzes, and effort on in-class exercises.

 Letter grades are determined at the end of the semester.
 The default cutoffs are: a final average of 90 and above is an A, 80 and above is a B, 70 and above is a C. These boundaries may be adjusted downwards if necessary because of the difficulty of the assignments, but the boundaries will never be adjusted upwards, so a final average of 90 is guaranteed to be an A. The boundary adjustment is done heuristically, and there are no grade quotas, no grade targets, and no centering of the class on a particular grade boundary.

+You are not competing against one another for grades.
+Our goal is for everyone to deepen their learning.
 Every student is considered individually in the final grading meeting, judging from their entire performance in the course.
 A single bad mark in an otherwise consistent record will often be discounted.

 ### What are the grade cutoffs this semester?
 What letter grade do I have?
 Letter grade cutoffs are determined only in the final grading meeting, and they are assigned only after individual consideration as described above.